pralexa/SimpleBot/README.md

 # Readme

 #### Description
-This includes really simple abstract 'dataset' and 'bot' classes, and quick / dirty implementation of a seq2seq bot and a data pipeline for the Cornell movie dialog dataset.
+This includes a very small start at abstract 'dataset' and 'bot' classes, a quick / dirty implementation of a seq2seq bot, an 'echo bot' which just repeats the user's words, and a data pipeline for the Cornell movie dialog dataset.

 Everything will change, this is just fun / starting playing around.